zvigrinberg/rh-servicemesh-http-traffic-interception/istio/using-ambassador-container-app/README.md

 2. If not already installed on cluster, [Install RH Service mesh Using the operator](../rhsm-istio-operator/servicemesh-operator/README.md), with test-ambassador project inside the ServiceMesh MemberRoll Instance.

-3. Deploy Istio' `SideCar` custom resource to override default envoy proxy behavior inherited from mesh control plane, It will forward all ingress traffic comming to service on port 9999 to port 10000 on the loopback localhost network interface ( which in case of a POD is a network common to all containers), that way it will pass all traffic of pod to the proxy interceptor container:
+3. Deploy Istio' `SideCar` custom resource to override default envoy proxy behavior inherited from mesh control plane, It will forward all ingress traffic coming to service on port 9999 to port 10000 on the loopback localhost network interface ( which in case of a POD is a network common to all containers), that way it will pass all traffic of pod to the proxy interceptor container:
 ```yaml
 apiVersion: networking.istio.io/v1alpha3
 kind: Sidecar